Authentication With Magic Links

 Templates

-If you are using the FusionAuth provided email templates, whether you are using the standard FusionAuth user interface or the /api/passwordless/send call, you will need to customize them.
-Since the template references "FusionAuth", duplicate the template:
+If you are using the FusionAuth provided email or phone templates, whether you are using the standard FusionAuth user interface or the /api/passwordless/send API call, you will need to customize them.

 Then modify it with your branding and messaging.

 When customizing, you can use any Apache FreeMarker built-ins within the template and in the subject.
 Make sure you modify both the HTML and text templates.
-Here are the default templates:
+Here are the default email templates:

-The default passwordless HTML template
+Email HTML template

 [#setting url_escaping_charset="UTF-8"]